dade-dev/EndOfYearProject/README.md

-# Secure LAN Messenger
+# Secret Messenger

-A simple, secure, peer-to-peer LAN chat application written in Java.
+A secure, peer-to-peer LAN chat application with end-to-end encryption written in Java.

 ## Features

-- **End-to-end encryption:** Messages are encrypted using AES-128, with the key derived securely from a shared password using PBKDF2.
+- **End-to-end encryption:** Messages are securely encrypted using AES with PBKDF2 key derivation (SHA-256)
+- **Multimedia support:** Send both text messages and images to your peers
-- **Automatic peer discovery:** Connect to other users in your LAN by entering their IP address.
+- **Automatic peer discovery:** Automatically finds other instances on your local network
-- **Multiple chats:** Start and maintain a chat with each peer individually.
+- **Personal notes:** Keep a personal chat for your own notes and reminders
+- **Chat management:** Rename chats for easier identification of peers
-- **Simple GUI:** Clean, intuitive graphical interface with peer list and chat window.
+- **Clean GUI:** Intuitive interface with a peer list, chat window, and status updates
-- **Automatic chat switching:** When a new message is received, the chat view switches to the sender automatically.
+- **Connection status:** Real-time feedback on connection attempts and message delivery
+- **Configurable settings:** Adjust encryption parameters and network settings via config file

-## How it works
+## How It Works

-Each client runs on a local machine.
-Connections are established over the LAN using a user-chosen port.
-Messages are encrypted with AES-128, using a key derived from a shared password (the same password and salt must be used on all peers).
-The GUI is written using Swing.
+SecretMessenger establishes secure connections between peers on a local area network.
+Each message is encrypted using AES with a key derived from a shared password using PBKDF2.
+The application features automatic peer discovery, connection management, and a simple but effective GUI built with Java Swing.

 ## Setup